jconwell/secret_handshake/README.md

 <img src="assets/secret_handshake.gif" width="1000" />

+## Motivation
+First off, why would I open source this?

+MITRE ATT&CK only talks about stolen or self-signed certs, and NDRs (as far as I can tell) pay very little attention to the content of x509 certificates outside of who is the issuing CA. In general x509 certificates are trusted and  allowed to pass through our firewalls with impunity.
+But in essence they are just files that can easily contain malicious payloads like any other.
+We trust and ignore them because they are a core component to an encryption process that we’ve come to take for granted.
+The primary goal of this project is to bring a heightened awareness to a class of security indicator that we have come to trust, and highlight methods that can be used to detect malicious uses of it.

 ## Background
-I always wondered if threat actors ever used x509 certificates as part of their C2 communication, not to encrypt the network traffic but to actually embed the C2 communication in the x509 cert.
-After searching for something like this in the wild for 5 years I finally decided to just code it myself to see if it's possible...it is
+I always wondered if threat actors have ever used x509 certificates as part of their C2 communication, not to encrypt the network traffic, but to actually embed the C2 communication in the x509 cert.
+After searching for something like this in the wild for 5 years I finally decided to just code it myself to see if it's possible...it is.

 Every single encrypted message sent over HTTPS/TLS is enabled by the transfer of an x509 certificate.
 When establishing a TLS handshake (figure below), during the fourth step the server sends its x509 certificate